Introduction

 Why Search Performance Matters for Mental Health Practices

 In today's digital landscape, 77% of potential therapy clients begin their search online.
-Site Performance helps you understand:
+Site Performance helps mental health professionals understand:

-• Discovery patterns: How people find your practice when searching for mental health support
+• Discovery patterns: How people find practices when searching for mental health support

 • Content effectiveness: Which pages successfully attract and engage potential clients

-• Market positioning: Your visibility compared to other practices in your area
+• Market positioning: Practice visibility compared to others in the area

 • Client journey: The path from search query to consultation booking